 Spatial dispersion of energy cost burdens (blue heat map), properties (in black), and neighborhood classification (predominantly minority census block groups in red) in selected cities, 2015.
 Figure 3 from the article "Energy Cost Burdens for Low-Income and Minority Households" in the Journal of the American Planning Association (Vol. 86, No. 1).

 So what can planners do to promote energy efficiency and, more importantly, energy justice?
 As the article illustrates, planners must begin to understand the extent high ECBs contribute to the affordability of housing.
 However this first requires access to such data.

-The authors put forward a number of recommendations to reduce high energy cost burdens including changes to lighting, pipe insulation, and installation of domestic hot water systems.
+The authors put forward several recommendations to reduce high energy cost burdens including changes to lighting, pipe insulation, and installation of domestic hot water systems.
 However, many of these changes are small in scale requiring owner support.
 Regardless, with this information planners too can think big, changing developmental standards to require energy efficiency measures in new housing stock.
 But even here there is a challenge.

-Few multifamily housing properties are likely being built in predominantly minority communities, and those which are likely will not house very low-income households.
+Few multifamily housing properties are likely to be built in predominantly minority communities, and those that are likely will not house very low-income households.

-Energy justice might assuage issues of housing affordability, but if our intention is to solve the housing affordability we need more.
+Energy justice might assuage issues of housing affordability, but if we intend to solve housing affordability we need more.
 We cannot continue to look at housing and its ancillaries, like the energy to live decently, as commodities.
 True housing justice and energy justice are only possible when these costs are decommodified.
-That’s where our focus should be.
+That's where our focus should be.

 Top image: Utility meters.
 Getty Images photo.